5 Indoor Garden System Brands That Put the Planet First

 What you should do, though, is compare that carbon footprint to the environmental impact of driving to a store and factoring in the supply chain of the food industry.
 I’m 100% certain that even with the LEDs, it will be a more efficient way to grow indoors.

-Understanding The Four Types Of Indoor Garden Systems and Kits
+The 4 Main Types of Indoor Garden Systems

 When it comes to setting up an indoor garden, you have four systems to choose from.